Layr-Labs/eigenlayer-contracts/docs/core/accounting/SlashingEdgeCase.md

 <details>
 <summary>Scenario</summary>

-1. Alice verifies a validator: `withdrawble: 32 ETH`
+1. Alice verifies a validator: `withdrawable: 32 ETH`
-2. Alice's operator is slashed for 100%. `withdrawble: 0 ETH`
+2. Alice's operator is slashed for 100%. `withdrawable: 0 ETH`
 3. Alice is slashed by 16 ETH on the beacon chain.
 4. Alice undelegates. `depositShares = 0`
-5. Alice verifies another validator. `withdrawble: 32 ETH`. `depositShares: 32 ETH`
+5. Alice verifies another validator. `withdrawable: 32 ETH`. `depositShares: 32 ETH`
-6. Alice checkpoints her slash from step 3. `withdrawble: 24 ETH`
+6. Alice checkpoints her slash from step 3. `withdrawable: 24 ETH`
     - `restakedExecutionLayerGwei = 16`.
 This is the AVSs attributable slashed amount, but it increases once Alice completely exits.
-    - BCSF: 48/64 = 0.75
+    - `BCSF= 48/64 = 0.75`
 7. Alice completes her withdrawal as shares from undelegaiton.
 No affect since the operator's magnitude was 0
-8. Alice exits her validator from step 5. `withdrawble: 24 ETH`
+8. Alice exits her validator from step 5. `withdrawable: 24 ETH`
     - `restakedExecutionLayerGwei = 48`
 9. Alice queues a withdrawal for all shares. `scaledShares = 32`
 10. Alice completes her withdrawal.
 Alice receives 24 ETH
-    - `scaledShares * slashingFacotr = 32 * 0.75 = 24`
+    - `scaledShares * slashingFactor = 32 * 0.75 = 24`
 11. There is 24 ETH locked up in the pod.
 </details>